Sara Philibotte

 As a first-generation student with a lot of ambition and a lot of love for my childhood community, I was awarded a prestigious Daniels Fund Scholarship for my scholarship, leadership, civic engagement, and community service.

 Becoming a Daniels Scholar changed my life, coming from a supportive and humble working class family.
 It granted me a full-ride scholarship to any university in the country.
-While I completed my freshman year of college at the University of Colorado Boulder, I took a leap of faith and transferred to my dream school, New York University.
+While I completed my freshman year of college at the University of Colorado Boulder, I transferred to my dream school, New York University.

 At NYU, I doubled majored in economics and psychology, completing the College of Art and Science's honors program with a senior thesis on a music perception study I conducted with the psychology lab I co-founded.
 While at NYU, I was also fortunate enough study abroad in Florence, Italy and to intern at a hedge fund, a youth development nonprofit, and a large media company while also working part-time as a tutor with a local non-profit.